perryOnCrack/perryoncrack.github.io/apps/rez.md

 ## Changelogs

-### Version 1.10 (Upcoming, maybe in a few month, can't find much time to work on it.
+### Version 1.10 (Upcoming, maybe in a few months idk.
 Subject to change)

 - New Features:
     - Newly installed apps are now identifiable in the app list & searchable with the word `New!`.
-The newly installed status will last 48 hours for each new app.
+        - The newly installed status will last 48 hours for each new app.
+    - Double tap to sleep.
+        - Available to device with Android 9 & later version.

 - Changes:
     - Docked apps no longer being suggested in the app suggestions.
         - You can revert this behavior in the settings.
+    - Setting page reorganized and unified wordings.

 ### Version 1.9-fix2 (2024-01-21)
 - Bug Fixes: